base-link/base/book/parsers/bytes.md

-# Parsing Bytes in Star
+# Parsing Bytes in NoteTree

 ## How parsing works